Users can create and edit schedules for both models and publications.

 You can view the output of a specific job execution by clicking on the job's listing.
 This will open the Output panel for the selected job execution (blue arrow below).
 The output panel has slightly different functionality based on the content type.

-The Output list for publications displays the following columns:
+The Output list for discoveries, presentations, and publications displays the following columns:

 - Actions: from the Actions column you can download the publication, view the Print & Export Summary, or re-run the specific task.